Coherent and dissipative dynamics at quantum phase transitions: Equilibrium scaling behavior at first-order quantum transitions

 We consider a generic finite $d$-dimensional system of size $L$ (as usual, we may assume a cubic-like shape with a volume $L^d$), undergoing a FOQT driven by a magnetic field $h$, such as quantum Ising systems defined by the Hamiltonian~\eqref{hisdef}, along the FOQT line for $|g|<g_c$.
 We assume that the BC are such to preserve the parity symmetry at $h=0$.
 This neutrality of BC is guaranteed by PBC, ABC, and OBC in quantum Ising systems, and also by OFBC in the Ising chains.
 The preservation of the parity symmetry implies that the minimum of the difference of the lowest states occurs at strictly $h=0$.

 At FOQTs, the interplay between the temperature $T$, the field $h$, and the system size $L$ gives rise to an asymptotic FSS of the low-energy properties.
 To write down the corresponding scaling ansatz, it is necessary to identify the relevant scaling combinations associated with $h$ and $T$.
-The scaling variable controlling the interplay between $h$ and the size $L$ is naturally provided by the ratio $\Phi$ between the energy variation $\delta E_h$ arising from the longitudinal field $h$,
+The scaling variable controlling the interplay between $h$ and the size $L$ is naturally provided by the ratio $\Phi$ between the energy variation $\delta E_h$ due to addition of the longitudinal field $h$, and the gap $\Delta(L)$ at $h=0$~\cite{CNPV-14}.
+Thus, we define